DiogoVeiga/website-hugo/content/home/about.md

 [[education.courses]]
-  course = "BSc in Computer Science (Valedictorian)" institution = "Federal University of Santa Catarina" year = 2204
+  course = "BSc in Computer Science (Valedictorian)" institution = "Federal University of Santa Catarina" year = 2004

 +++

 # About me

 I am currently a Full Computational Scientist at the Jackson Laboratory.
 I joined [Jacques Banchereau's lab](https://www.jax.org/research-and-faculty/research-labs/the-banchereau-lab) at the Jackson Laboratory to help developing a groundbreaking research program aimed at the identification of cancer isoforms using hybrid-capture long-read sequencing.
-Here, I am leading the development of a computational pipeline to analyze hybrid-capture long-read sequencing data combined with RNA-seq data to discover RNA-based neoantigens.
-Our premise is that splicing aberration in cancer generates RNA-based neoantigens that can be exploited for immunotherapy.
+Here, I am leading the development of a proteogenomics pipeline to analyze hybrid-capture long-read isoform sequencing, RNA-seq, and proteomics datasets to discover RNA-based neoantigens that can be exploited for immunotherapy.

-I have extensive expertise in the analysis of **next-generation sequencing**, including WGS, Exome-seq, RNA-seq, ATAC-seq and Pacbio long read SMRT-seq.
+I have a broad expertise in **Bioinformatics** and analysis of **next-generation sequencing**, including WGS, Exome-seq, RNA-seq, ATAC-seq and Pacbio long read SMRT-seq.

 I have a passion for analyzing big data, in particular in the field of genomics, using [R](https://www.r-project.org/), [Bioconductor](https://bioconductor.org/), and [Tidyverse](https://www.tidyverse.org/).